 Do modifications vary?

 Yes, cymbal modifications vary greatly depending on the cymbals being worked on.
 Some cymbal alloys that are a certain brand or age may be more brittle than others.
 Because of this, there is a chance that cracks may occur during modification.
 In nearly every case those cracks can be repaired without decreasing the life of the cymbal (through drilling holes/cutting out cracked sections).
 Reverie Drum Co./Stack Ring Perc. will not be held liable for cracks that occur due to old and weaker cymbals or lower quality cymbal alloy.

-The standard price to repair, rehammer, and drill a cymbal is $75.
-To add lathing the cost is $100 (for up to 400 grams removed).
-These prices do not include shipping to and from the shop. *Extensive hand-hammering, drilling, or lathing (over 500 grams) is an extra fee of $45.
+The standard price a repair, light rehammer, and drill a cymbal is $75.
+To add lathing the cost is $120 (for up to 500 grams removed).
+These prices do not include shipping to and from the shop. *Extensive hand-hammering, drilling, or lathing (over 500 grams or a pair of hi-hats) is $155.